 Or you could go composite.
 Splinter free.

-Day One, your deck is going to look perfect, the corners crisp, the paint gleaming, just like on Pinterest.
+Day one, your deck is going to look perfect, the corners crisp, the paint gleaming, just like on Pinterest.
 From then on, it’s a battle against time.
 Red wine spills, skateboard contests, sun, snow, rain, and more - all contributing to the daily wear and tear on your new deck.

-Your deck will serve as an extension from your house, transitioning from keeping inside to out while maintaining your style.
+Your deck will serve as an extension from your house, transitioning from inside to out while maintaining your style.

 Last but not least, safety concerns.
 Until 2003, nearly all wooden decks contained a preservative called Chromated Copper Arsenate (CCA), which the EPA lobbied against for its dangerously high arsenic levels.
 Even so, many lumber companies still use CCA as their main preservative.
 Wood treated with CCA will leach arsenic at abnormal rates when wet, making it unsafe to touch and contaminating nearby plant life.
 Composites don’t have CCA, but if you do decide to go with a wood deck, be sure to ask about the CCA levels in your materials.
-CCA leaching, whether from a rainstorm or a simple washing, can create serious risks to humans, pets, and the environments.
+CCA leaching, whether from a rainstorm or a simple washing, can create serious risks to humans, pets, and the environment.

 There you have it, six quality reasons to go with composite decking.
 If you're considering your new deck, like to save money, match your personal style, and like low maintenance, then composite is definitely the choice for you!